oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ## 3.2 Performance on Kestrel

 The sample data in the table below are measured runtimes from NREL's Kestrel CPU and GPU partitions.
+We also provide a Python script in visualization/plot-times.py (it reads visualization/results-summary.xlsx) that an Offeror may optionally use to plot their results and compare with NREL's baseline performance results.

-### 3.2.1 CPU Performance
+### 3.2.1 Standard (CPU) Node Performance

 Kestrel has dual socket Intel Xeon Sapphire Rapids CPU nodes with 52-core processors (104 cores total) and 256 GB memory.
 The CPU-targeted BerkeleyGW executables were built using PrgEnv-gnu.
 Note that the number of MPI threads used (as set by OMP_NUM_THREADS) may substantially impact benchmark time-to-solution.
 The table below summarizes our current best Small and Medium benchmark results for different numbers of Kestrel CPU nodes.
 We have not run the Large benchmark on Kestrel's CPU nodes.